 personal data in line with the Article 28 of the GDPR.

 We may disclose your personal information to third parties:

-- In order to enforce or apply any agreement, we have with you.
+- In order to enforce or apply any agreement we have

 5. Your Marketing Rights

 You have the right to ask us not to process the personal information for marketing